VictorBjelkholm/protractor/README.md

  *   `seleniumServerJar`: The location of the selenium standalone .jar file on your machine.
 Protractor will use this to start up the selenium server.
  *   `sauceUser` and `sauceKey`: The username and key for a [SauceLabs](http://www.saucelabs.com) account.
 Protractor will use this to run tests on SauceLabs.

-The runner exposes global variables `browser`, `by` and `element`.
+The runner exposes global variables `browser`, `By` and `element`.
 Check out [getting started docs](https://github.com/angular/protractor/blob/master/docs/getting-started.md) to learn how to write a test.

 ```javascript
 // myTest.js